TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Index.rst

 property.

-Sometimes functions are - for better recognition - marked with an arrow (like ->if).
+Sometimes functions are - for better recognition - marked with an arrow (i.e. ->if).

-If there are multiple entries separated by a slash, it means that you have various possibilities to use that element.
-In the example above, you can for example see this with titleText and altText.
+If there are multiple entries separated by a forward slash (/), it means that you have various possibilities for using with that element.
+In the example above, you can, for example, see this with titleText and altText.
 Both can be either plain string or stdWrap.
-So, you can enter a plain string and do nothing more; or you can adjust and change your string by using stdWrap features on it; or you can leave the string empty all together and generate the content with stdWrap only.
+Thus, you can enter a plain string and do nothing more, you can adjust and change your string by using stdWrap features on it, or you can leave the string empty altogether and generate the content with stdWrap only.

-Some important and frequently used functions are presented in the following subsections.
+Some important and frequently-used functions are presented in the subsections ahead.
 This chapter is about introducing those functions, and where they can be used.
 All details, however, can be found in :ref:`TSref <t3tsref:functions>`, and not here.